Certified Ingrown Nails Treatment for The Gold Coast and Robina Area

 As an office procedure a local anaesthetic is utilised to numb the toe.
 Next, a 1-2mm section is removed from the side of the nail to the growth region itself.
 Next, a chemical is applied in the area where the section of nail was removed.

-Generally, the nail region will drain for some 4 weeks.
+Generally, the nail region will drain for approximately 4 weeks.
 During that time the patient is asked by the podiatrists to dress the region with a simple sterile gauze and apply a gel that acts as a debriding agent.
 Shoes may be worn the next day and the individual may participate in sports.

-Real complications such as infection are rare and success rates are at a 98% level.
+Complications such as infection are rare and success rates are at a 98% level.

 Bone infections in ingrown nail care